botttos/DialogueManagerForVideoGames/README.md

 There are other games wich interaction with the NPC is difficult to categorize.
 One of this kind of games is _The Sims_.
 Basic interactions are very similar to Systemic Interactions, the context is significantly different due to the way the player has control over multiple characters and can control both sides of a relationship.
-Characters in the game speak nonsensical gibberish, however, so their dialogue reflects only their mood or their emotional response to the topic and the character they converse with; it conveys no other information to the player.
+Characters in the game speak unknown language, however, their dialogue reflects only their mood or their emotional response to the topic and the character they converse with.
+It communicate no other information to the player.
 In other games like _The Elder Scrolls IV_, the player plays a minigame to improve the NPC's disposition.

 ![](http://lh3.ggpht.com/-iBkGkVx-ynY/U8r3jygF5sI/AAAAAAAAW9Q/zJ4tYe32HCI/w600-o/Captura-2014-07-19-21h40m11s170.png)